RanbirProjects/AI-Enabled-Fake-News-Detector/Desktop/Fake News Detector/README.md

    - Build command: `npm run build`
    - Publish directory: `build`
 5. Click "Deploy site"

+#### Troubleshooting Netlify 404 Errors

+If you encounter "Page not found" errors on Netlify:

+1. Ensure the `_redirects` file exists in the `client/public` directory
+2. Verify your `netlify.toml` configuration is correct
+3. Try deploying again with the updated configuration

 ### Backend (Optional - for full functionality)